 The family helps to meet the consumers community integration needs.
+They accompany the consumer on weekly lunch outings, go to concerts, takes drives, and help their family member get to medical appointments.
 The consumer participates in activities inside the facility as chosen by the consumer.
 The family member interviewed stated the facility does not prevent the consumer from coming and going.